 Opportunities For Long-Term Sustainable Growth From Recent Economic Hardship

-The recent economic crisis has demonstrated the interdependency and interconnectedness of the world’s markets.
+The recent economic crisis has demonstrated the interdependence and interconnectedness of the world’s markets.
 Whether long-established superpowers or fledgling states, few have been immune to the effects of the globalized downturn.
-In fact, currently 1.4 billion of the planet’s people depend on a daily income of $1.25 or less.
+In fact, currently, 1.4 billion of the planet’s people depend on a daily income of $1.25 or less.

 When clients need to add capacity execute their mission, CAMRIS weaves solutions that increases client capabilities.
 We increase your capabilities through our service delivery tracks that include: